MJSchut/PyRoPy/README.md

 Parts of this will follow the libtcod tutorial.

 UPDATE log
+- 0.01e: Combat has been expanded, message system is more coherent.
+Level generation is quite basic, but functioning.
+One more version and then we push to 0.02.
 - 0.01d: Added run.bat and a python 2.7 release.
 Just click and run the (not yet) game.
 Message system has been added, so has a basic combat system.
 - 0.01c: Camera system has been added.
 Walls are bumpable, pieces of fungus are killable.